TLRKiliann/Nextjs-Dashboard/README.md

 > Login to access to the dashboard by a middleware.

 1. Switch user connection Offline to Online
-2. Catch public IP with date
+2. Catch public IP with date when User logs in
-3. Access to dashboard Admin VS User
+3. Access dashboard for Admin (only)
+4. Access Cart and Products for User.

 ---

 *under development*

 > Use NextAuth without API connection, but with credentials of db.

+1. PostgreSQL
+2. Prisma
+3. NextAuth

 ---